About Midwest Permaculture

 “Heaven is under our feet as well as over our heads.”

-We have four children (all sons – and all grown now) and four young grandchildren.
+We have four children (all sons – and all grown now) and six grandchildren.
 It has been a delight to raise our family in the arms of the supportive community of Stelle.
-It has definitely been a base for understanding just what a permanent-culture (permaculture) is all about.
-The work of Midwest Permaculture is in honor of our friends, family, and neighbors who are willing to ask and pursue the important questions in life.
+It has definitely been a living foundation for the understanding of just what a permanent-culture (permaculture) could be like.
+The work of Midwest Permaculture is in honor of our friends, family, neighbors and students who are willing to ask and pursue the important questions in life.

-Stelle (rhymes with ‘well’) started as an intentional community in the early 70’s and is located in the NE portion of Illinois, about half way between Chicago and Champaign/Urbana.
+Stelle (rhymes with ‘well’) started as an intentional community in the early 70’s located in the NE portion of Illinois, in farming country, about half way between Chicago and Champaign/Urbana.
+The vision of the community was to experiment with the creation of a more aware, loving and positive culture–a more permanent-culture.

 If you would like to know more about the community, visit our community website: